Alejandro Vilca: Provincial deputy

 Ahead of the 2017 legislative election, Vilca was nominated as the first candidate in the FIT list to both the National Chamber of Deputies and the Legislature of Jujuy.
 Following a largely successful campaign, he received 17.74% of the vote in the general election, placing third overall – still not enough for him to be elected to the National Congress, but more than enough to elect Vilca to the provincial legislature alongside three other FIT candidates.
 He was sworn in as deputy on 4 December 2017.

 National deputy

 In the 2021 legislative election, Vilca once again ran for a seat in the National Chamber of Deputies on the FIT list.
 Both in the primary elections and in the general election, Vilca's list received over 23% of the vote, less than 1% away from the Frente de Todos list.
 It was the best result the FIT had ever seen in a provincial election.
 Vilca was elected, and he was sworn in as deputy on 7 December 2021.

+In May 2023 he won 13% of the vote in the election for governor of Jujuy province.